Kelowna’s Spirit of Sails sculpture vandalized with spray-painted crosses - BC Local News

-The Spirit of Sails sculpture in downtown Kelowna has been a target of vandalism.
+The Spirit of Sails sculpture in downtown Kelowna has become the target of vandalism.

 On Sunday, the sculpture was seen with three black crosses spray-painted around the perimeter.